 Migrants from sub-Saharan Africa

 High HIV prevalence among migrants has much to do with restrictive health policies, preventing access to treatment.
 Treatment has a public health benefit by reducing viral load and preventing further transmission of HIV - reducing long-term health costs.
-However, 16 European countries (e.g. Spain and Sweden) do not provide treatment to undocumented migrants living with HIV.
+However, 16 European countries (including Spain and Sweden) do not provide antiretroviral treatment (ART) to undocumented migrants living with HIV.

-African Americans are one of the groups most affected by HIV in the USA and accounted for 46% of all people living with HIV (506,000) in 2013.6 Moreover, AIDS-related illnesses are the fifth leading cause of death among African American men and the seventh leading cause of death in African American women aged 25-44.4
+African Americans are one of the groups most affected by HIV in the USA.
+This group accounted for 41% of the total number of people living with HIV in the USA in 2014, despite making up just 12% of the population.21

 People who inject drugs (PWID)

-HIV prevalence among female sex workers in Western Europe is generally thought to be low (1% or less).11 Higher HIV prevalence rates have been recorded among sex workers in Portugal and Spain (both 13%) and among sex workers who also inject drugs in the Netherlands.
-Prevalence is also relatively high in Italy and Spain among migrant street and transgender sex workers.1213
+A 2013 evidence review found HIV prevalence among female sex workers in Spain to be 13% and high rates among female sex workers who also inject drugs in the Netherlands.
+Prevalence is also relatively high in Italy and Spain among migrant, street and transgender sex workers.37 38

 HIV prevalence is similarly low among this group in Central Europe - between 1% and 2%.
 HIV prevalence has been recorded at under 1% in Albania, Bosnia and Herzegovina, Bulgaria, the Czech Republic, Kosovo, Romania and Serbia.
-A 2% prevalence was detected among sex workers in Poland and Croatia.11
+A 2% prevalence was detected among sex workers in Poland and Croatia.39